 To measure the effect, Ian Eisenman of the Scripps Institute of Oceanography in La Jolla, California, and colleagues turned to data from NASA's CERES satellite.
 'Enjoy life while you can' In 1965 executives at Shell wanted to know what the world would look like in the year 2000.

 They consulted a range of experts, who speculated about fusion-powered hovercrafts and "all sorts of fanciful technological stuff".
 When the oil company asked the scientist James Lovelock, he predicted that the main problem in 2000 would be the environment.
 "It will be worsening then to such an extent that it will seriously affect their business," he said.
 "And of course," Lovelock says, with a smile 43 years later, "that's almost exactly what's happened.

 " Big Majority of Americans Support Action to Curb Global Warming, Even With Economic Costs: Study - weather.com 60 Years of Climate in 15 Sec.
 A large majority of Americans – 83 percent – support taking steps to reduce global warming even if those steps involve economic costs, according to a new survey released today by Yale University's Project on Climate Change Communication.

 The survey, taken in the closing weeks of last year and titled "Public Support for Climate and Energy Policies in November 2013," polled 830 American adults across the country.
 It found majorities from both major political parties supported things like: Providing tax rebates for energy-efficient vehicles and solar panels (82% of Democrats, 62% of Republicans were in favor)Funding more research into renewable forms of energy (84% and 60%, respectively)Regulating carbon dioxide as a pollutant (85% and 55%)Ending all subsidies to the fossil fuel industry (67% and 52%) Human cause of global warming is near certainty, UN reports.
 Global warming is unequivocal, human influence has been the dominant cause since the mid-20th century, and atmospheric concentrations of greenhouse gases, already at levels not seen in at least 800,000 years, will persist for many centuries, the final version of the latest United Nations report on climate change warned today.

 EU climate targets fail to convince scientists.
 Sean Gallup/Getty Images Meeting long-term climate goals will require substantial progress in technologies such as carbon capture and storage.
 The European Union’s member states are to reduce their collective greenhouse-gas emissions by 40% by 2030, relative to 1990 levels.
 This target, announced today by the European Commission, is an attempt to get Europe on track to meet its goal of cutting emissions by at least 80% by 2050, but falls short of the more aggressive plans many scientists had hoped for.

+The mid-term emissions-reduction objective is part of the 2030 framework for European Union (EU) climate and energy policies, which was unveiled in Brussels today after weeks of intense internal talks.
+The commission also proposes to increase the EU-wide share of renewable energies to 27% of total energy consumption by 2030.
+Formal commitment.
 Earth's Record 41 Billion-Dollar Weather Disasters of 2013.
 Earth set a new record for billion-dollar weather disasters in 2013 with 41, said insurance broker Aon Benfield in their Annual Global Climate and Catastrophe Report issued this week.
 Despite the record number of billion-dollar disasters, weather-related natural disaster losses (excluding earthquakes) were only slightly above average in 2013, and well below what occurred in 2012.
 That's because 2013 lacked a U.S. mega-disaster like Hurricane Sandy ($65 billion in damage) or the 2012 drought ($30 billion in damage.)